-◘ Fig. H-8 Karri forests of the Australian winter rainfall area with Eucalyptus jacksonii, Eu. calophylla (a) (photo: Breckle) and Eu. diversicolor (b: here the 72 m high famous Gloucester tree; photo: Sean Mack, http://t1p.de/gxpo) at the SW tip of the continent near Nornalup partly consist of tree giants, which not infrequently exceed growing heights of 60 m, sometimes even up to 90 m.

-◘ Fig. H-9 In SW Australia, carnivorous plants reach their highest diversity on ancient nutrient-poor soils.
-Here are two examples: Utricularia menziesii (a) and the Australian pitcher plant Cephalotus follicularis (b) (photos: Breckle).

 In Western Europe, therefore, there is a lack of vegetation corresponding to ZB V, although the climate today would allow such vegetation.
 Remains of some relict species can be found in the mountains near Algeciras (Campo de Gibraltar), where the evergreen Rhododendron ponticum ssp. baeticum, Quercus lusitanica and Prunus lusitanica still occur.
 In addition, the partly epiphytic fern Davallia canariensis and the primitive fern Psilotum nudum occur.
 The carnivorous plant Drosophyllum lusitanicum also indicates that these soils are poor in nutrients.

 3.5 The Colchis and Hyrcania

-In the Euxinian forest area of northern Anatolia and Georgia, only deciduous trees are found, although a whole range of evergreen species occur in the understory (Prunus laurocerasus, Ilex, Buxus, Daphne pontica, Vaccinium arctostaphylos, Ruscus, etc.).
-Similarly, the Colchis on the eastern shore of the Black Sea and the Hyrcanian forests on the southern shore of the Caspian Sea.
-This area of northern Anatolia and western Georgia, belonging to sZB V(w), with Colchian forests inhabited by Rhododendron ponticum and Prunus laurocerasus (◘ Fig. H-10), is an offshoot of the lush forests in the Colchian Triangle between the Caucasian mountains and the Black Sea with evenly distributed precipitation up to 4000 mm.
+In the Euxinian forest area of N Anatolia and W Georgia, only deciduous trees are found, although a whole range of evergreen species occur in the understory (Prunus laurocerasus, Ilex, Buxus, Daphne pontica, Vaccinium arctostaphylos, Ruscus, etc.).
+Similarly, the Colchis on the E shore of the Black Sea and the Hyrcanian forests on the S shore of the Caspian Sea.
+This area of N Anatolia and W Georgia, belonging to sZB V(w), with Colchian forests inhabited by Rhododendron ponticum and Prunus laurocerasus (◘ Fig. H-10), is an offshoot of the lush forests in the Colchian Triangle between the Caucasian mountains and the Black Sea with evenly distributed precipitation up to 4000 mm.
 In this Tertiary relict forest, the evergreen understory has been preserved, but the tree layer with the relict species Zelkova and Pterocarya as well as Dolichos and the lianas (Vitis, Periploca), shed their leaves.
-Isolated cold spells occur, but citrus and tea (Camellia sinensis) crops are present (◘ Fig. H-11), showing that the climate is mild, as indicated by the climate diagram of Rize (◘ Fig. H-12).
+Isolated cold spells occur, but Citrus and tea (Camellia sinensis) crops are present (◘ Fig. H-11), showing that the climate is mild, as indicated by the climate diagram of Rize (◘ Fig. H-12).
 The occurrence of the delicate skin ferns (Hymenophyllum, ◘ Fig. H-13) also documents this.
 Skin ferns also occur in most other regions of ZB V.

-The Hyrcanian relict forest (► Fig. H-3) on the southern coast of the Caspian Sea (► Fig. H-12) is similarly formed with the relict species Parrotia (Hamamelidaceae) and Albizzia julibrissin (Mimosaceae), among others.
+The Hyrcanian relict forest (► Fig. H-3) on the S coast of the Caspian Sea (► Fig. H-12) is similarly formed with the relict species Parrotia (Hamamelidaceae) and Albizzia julibrissin (Mimosaceae), among others.

 ◘ Fig. H-10 The Fagus orientalis forests (a) with Rhododendron ponticum (b, d), Rhododendron luteum (e) Prunus laurocerasus (c, f) in the isolated sZB V in the Colchis, Georgia (photos: Rafiqpoor).